DanielNoord/pydocstringformatter/docs/usage.rst

     configuration:
       --exclude EXCLUDE     A comma separated list of glob patterns of file path names not to be formatted.
+      --exit-code           Turn on if the program should exit with bitwise exit codes.
+0 = No changes, 32 = Changed files or printed diff.
       --max-summary-lines MAX_SUMMARY_LINES
                             The maximum numbers of lines a summary can span.
 The default value is 1.